digirati-co-uk/iiif-canvas-panel/docs/examples/14-annotations.md

 > `AnnotationDisplay` is where the W3C Model meets the DOM in the browser

-A W3C `Annotation` can't have a CSS Class, but the Canvas Panel `AnnotationDisplay` that wraps it can.
+* A W3C `Annotation` can't have a CSS Class, but the Canvas Panel `AnnotationDisplay` that wraps it can.
+* A W3C `Annotation` can't have an href property to link to a web page, but the Canvas Panel `AnnotationDisplay` that wraps it can.

 <!--Canvas Panel also defines `TransitionOptions` - a class used to define how the canvas navigates from one Annotation or state to another, e.g., for guided viewing.-->